Stability of a tilted granular monolayer: How many spheres can we pick before the collapse?: Results

 To formulate a simple statistical model for the average coordination number, we will consider that the lost contacts after an extraction $n$ are homogeneously distributed between the $N^n_{in}$ spheres remaining in the system.
-Note that this hypothesis implies an equal and, in general, no integer number of contacts for all particles.
-Denote the total number of contacts in the system by $C_n$, then consider that each contact acts in two spheres:
+Note that this hypothesis implies an equal and, in general, non-integer number of contacts for all particles.
+Denoting the total number of contacts in the system by $C_n$, then considering that each contact acts in two spheres, the average coordination number is written:

 Assuming that the contacts in the system remain the same aside from the zones of extraction, the contacts $C_n$ are equal to the contacts for the extraction $n-1$, associated to the $N^n_{in}$ particles remaining in the system (which are $\bar{z}_{n-1}N_{in}^n/2$), less the lost contacts around the new vacancy ($\bar{z}_{n-1}$):